 “This program is a lifeline for children who struggle fitting into conventional social structures.”

-Attaway also provides year-round parent education and support programs run by a child psychologist as customary parenting techniques can be inadequate for dealing with a child with complex emotional and behavioral challenges, especially when he or she becomes angry, defiant, argumentative, or aggressive.
-Teaching a comprehensive, evidence-based approach provides parents with specific techniques for facilitating the healing process, helping them regain control of their home and also re-establishing a healthy relationship with their child.
-Additionally, Attaway provides support groups to deal with caregiver stress, burnout and social isolation that is unfortunately common when your child has emotional and behavioral challenges.
+Attaway also provides year-round parent education and support programs run by a child psychologist, as usual parenting techniques can be inadequate for dealing with a child with complex emotional and behavioral challenges, especially when he or she is often angry, defiant, argumentative, or aggressive.
+Teaching an evidence-based approach provides parents with specific techniques for facilitating the healing process, helping them regain control of their home and also re-establishing a healthy relationship with their child.
+Additionally, the support component of the groups help parents to deal with caregiver stress, burnout and social isolation that is unfortunately common when one’s child has emotional and behavioral challenges.

 “The support group is a major benefit to Attaway.
 It gives parents tools and perspective to deal with their child.”